vanus-labs/docs/content/vanus-connect/connector-guides/sink/aws-rds-mysql/setup.md

 2. Enable public access, this allocates an IP to your database instance and allows direct connection to the database from your own device.
 ![13](images/10.png)

 3. Select **Create new VPC security group**.
-This would create a security group that allows connection from the IP address of the device that you are currently using, to the database you created.
+This will create a security group that allows connection from the IP address of the device that you are currently using, to the database you created.

-4. Leave **Database port** on 3306
+4. Leave **Database port** on 3306.
 ![14](images/11.png)

 5. Select the password method of authentication.